dulcelj55/dulcelj55/README.md

 - 👋 Hi, I’m @dulcelj55
 - 👀 I’m interested in ... learning code to be a software engineer
-- 🌱 I’m currently learning ... html, css, js
+- 🌱 I’m currently learning ...
+HTML, CSS, JS, REACT
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking for internships
 - 📫 How to reach me ... thenutritionaljourney@yahoo.com

 <!---